Choga (architecture)

-Choga roofs were especially popular among farmers and low-income classes in traditional Korean society.
-Certain plants, such as gourds and pumpkins, could be grown on top of Choga roofs.
-One of the major disadvantages of the materials used, in particular rice straw, was that it could rot quickly when exposed to the elements.Choga, which directly translates into ‘house made of grass’, is one of the two classifications of traditional Korean housing.
-Choga is named after and characterised by its straw thatched-roof; to be distinguished from Giwa, its tiled-roof counterpart.
+Thatched-roofing was especially popular among farmers and low-income classes in traditional Korean society.
+Certain plants, such as gourds and pumpkins, could be grown on top of choga roofs.
+One of the major disadvantages of the materials used, in particular rice straw, was that it could rot quickly when exposed to the elements.

+Choga is one of the two classifications of traditional Korean housing.
+Choga is named after and characterised by its straw thatched-roof; to be distinguished from giwa, its tiled-roof counterpart.
 Choga was the representative housing for the working class in Korea from prehistoric times until mid 20th century.
-Due to urbanisation and Choga’s unendurable nature, this type of dwelling has been almost entirely replaced in Korea.
+Due to urbanisation and choga's nondurable nature, this type of dwelling has been almost entirely replaced in Korea.

 History

-The origin of Choga is not well known due to a lack of historical documentation, however it is believed that Choga is an evolution of the Neolithic huts.
+The origin of choga is not well known due to a lack of historical documentation, however it is believed that choga is an evolution of the Neolithic huts.
 The earlier mode of building which involved digging the ground and placing grass on top to cover gradually developed into earthen walls supporting roofs, then to wooden poles and beams.
-The earliest transcript of this type of dwelling was written during the Three Kingdoms period, where it was stated that Kim Suro (57 BCE-4CE), the first King of Silla had lived in a Choga.
+The earliest transcript of this type of dwelling was written during the Three Kingdoms period, where it was stated that Kim Suro (57 BCE-4CE), the first King of Silla had lived in a choga.